Psychedelic/dab-docs/docs/token-list/getting-started.md

 The transfer call, **if successful** doesn't return anything after being executed. **If the transaction fails, it will return an error**.

-### getTokenDetails - Fetch the Details of Any Specific Token on a Collection.
+### getTokenDetails - Fetch the Details of Any Specific Token.

-This method allows you to fetch an array with the details and metadata of any asset on the index of the NFT collection you **initialized in the actor**.
+This method allows you to fetch an array with the details and metadata of any asset on the index of the token you **initialized in the actor**.

 In this method, you need to pass:

-- `tokenIndex`: the index number for the token in the collection you want the details of.
+- `tokenIndex`: the index number for the token you want the details of.

-> (See that in the variable NFTActor, we are instantiating the NFT actor object, passing a canisterID for the collection we want to interact with, an agent, and the name of the standard as a str).
+> (See that in the variable TokenActor, we are instantiating the Token actor object, passing a canisterID for the token we want to interact with, an agent, and the name of the standard as a str).